claudiutraistaru/building-a-user-referral-system/README.md

 #### Tutorial: Building a User Referral System

-This is a small Meteor app that illustrates the refer-a-friend pattern
+This is a small Meteor app that illustrates the refer-a-friend pattern.

 [Read this tutorial on The Meteor Chef](https://themeteorchef.com/tutorials/building-a-user-referral-system)